-We will do our best to match you with one of our trained volunteers for regular or one-off telephone or face-to-face support.
+Our one-to-one buddy support service matches you with one of our trained volunteers for regular or one-off telephone calls or emails.

 Of course, your family and friends will want to help and support you in the best way that they can.
 But sometimes, just chatting to someone who has been there before can really help you to cope with your situation.